pm7y/AzureEventGridSimulator/README.md

 ### HTTPs

 Azure Event Grid only accepts connections over https and so the simulator only supports _https_ too.

-The simulator uses the dotnet development certificate to secure each topic port.
-You can ensure that this certifcate is installed and trusted by running the following command.
+The simulator will attempt to use the dotnet development certificate to secure each topic port.
+You can ensure that this certificate is installed and trusted by running the following command.

 `dotnet dev-certs https --trust`

+You can also generate a certificate file (suitable for using with a Docker container) like so.

+`dotnet dev-certs https --export-path ./docker/azureEventGridSimulator.pfx --password Y0urSup3rCrypt1cPa55w0rd!`

 ### Subscribers